 OAC classifications enable us to map survey data to output areas (when it is appropriately coded).
-We have looked at national surveys held by government and research councils - including the Understanding Society Survey (USS)3, the Community Life Survey4, and the Crime Survey England and Wales5 - and extracted questions that shed light on the social sustainability of small areas.
+We have looked at national surveys held by government and research councils - including the Understanding Society Survey (USS)3 and the Community Life Survey4 - and extracted questions that shed light on the social sustainability of small areas.